 Ferries to Varenna

 Varenna’s tiny train station provides access to Milan and points further south, making this a popular starting point for day trips to the lake.
-Both the train station and ferry terminal can get extremely congested at the beginning and end of the day.
+The train station, like the ferry terminal, can get extremely congested.
 On the lake, piers for passenger-only and car ferries lie within view of one another, and people tend to queue up for whichever boat leaves first.

 The village proper is about five minutes’ walk down from the ferry terminal, via a waterfront promenade or an upper-level road.
 Tiered medieval streets circle the colorful fishing harbor, while the Villa Monastero gardens line the southern shore.